 See?
 How would anyone know if the surface is cracked?? 😉

-What it tastes like
+What this Baked Cheesecake tastes like

-On one hand, you have cheesecakes that are very dense and creamy which weigh a ton.
-To be honest, these are my least favourite.
-Many no-bake cheesecakes have a tendency to be too heavy.
 On the other side of the Cheesecake Spectrum, you have cheesecakes that are so light and airy, it is almost like a mousse.
+Like this famous Japanese Cotton Cheesecake on my mother’s website, RecipeTin Japan.

+This one is in between.
+It is creamy and definitely indulgent, but not dense.
+The texture is light when you cut into it but the mouthfeel is creamy.
 It’s sweet but not overly so.
 I have more of a savoury than sweet tooth so I don’t enjoy extremely sweet desserts too much.

 All those words to describe the cheesecake.
 I should have just said – THIS IS DARN DELICIOUS!!! – Nagi x

-- 2/3 cup / 5.3oz / 150g unsalted butter , melted
+- 120 g / 8 tbsp unsalted butter , melted

-- 1 lb / 500g Philadelphia cream cheese , softened
+- 1 lb / 500g cream cheese , softened (Note 2)

 - 2 tbsp plain flour (all purpose flour)